Developer: Irem Publisher: NEC Release: 10/90 Genre: Action

 Unlike most ninja action games you start with all of your primary weapons and can switch at any time.
 Their attack power and range all vary and the game gives ample reason to switch regularly.
 The ninja sword is the default and balanced between range and power.
 My personal favorite is the exploding scrolls.
 These function like grenades and have a wide blast radius.
 Their only drawback would be the slow firing rate.
 The throwing stars are the weakest and to be honest redundant because of the exploding scrolls.
 I never found any reason to use as their lack of power was too much.
 The sickle is the most difficult to wield.
 It can hit in eight directions and spun in a wide circle.
 Pulling this off in the heat of combat is tricky however.

 Those aren’t the only weapons either.
 There are a treasure trove of secondary items to collect that make you grossly overpowered.
 The most prominent creates two clones that follow your every movement, much like in Ninja Gaiden 2.
 Actually it’s the other way around as Ninja Spirit came first.
-It’s a really broken power-up here considering how strong your weapons are.
+It is a broken power-up here considering how strong your weapons are.
 The ninja blade can be powered up, leaving a trail in its wake that helps deflect projectiles.
 Lastly there is a screen clearing bomb that you will pray for in later levels.

 It isn’t all straight action either.
 For the most part there is very little platforming outside of a few specific areas.
 In these moments the game is highly reminiscent of Legend of Kage.
 Your leaping height is insane as you bound among the treetops and rocky cliffs.
-It isn’t as precise as it should be but is at least functional.
+It is not as precise as it should be but is at least functional.
 These levels also serve as a welcome change of pace.

 Ninja Spirit wears its arcade heritage proudly when it comes to its difficulty.
-It isn’t as maddening as its contemporaries but it does come close.
+It is not as maddening as its contemporaries but it does come close.
 By the midpoint the screen is so cluttered with enemies there is heavy slowdown and flickering sprites.
 And this is less than in the arcade!
 The single hit deaths are rough and checkpoints are sparse.
 As a concession there is a PC Engine mode which grants a five hit life bar that makes the game far more manageable.
 There are still later enemies that can kill in a single blow but that is a minor annoyance.
 PC Engine mode and its easier challenge do highlight the one major flaw, the game’s length.
 The seven levels are over way too soon.
 I would have loved to see further enhancements in PC Engine mode like exclusive stages or bosses to pad this out.
 Too bad.

 In Closing